xFumblez/ASCII-RPG-Senior-Project/README.md

 This is just a copy of the project.
 If you want to see the actual project repository in order to see my git commits for it, the link for that is https://github.com/bjones40/ASCII-RPG .

+All required source code for this to run should be available here.
+This project contains a Makefile as well.